Healthcare Data Collection: Transforming Patient Care with Methods and Tools

 Issues of Data Quality and Consistency

-Data analytics improves data collection efficiency.
+Data analytics improves data collection methods in healthcare.
 Automation for validation, cleaning, and sorting enhances quality.
 Strong data management ensures reliable decision-making.

 The Future of Data Collection in Healthcare